danilchican/FTP-client/README.md

 * pwd - Print working directory
 * mkdir [name] - Create new directory
 * rmdir [name] - Deletes the named directory on the remote host
+* rm [file] - Deletes the named file on the remote host
 * download [file] [path] - Download the file from the remote host
 * upload [file] [path] - Upload the file from client to the remote host
 * cd - Change current directory